P2KRobotics/TeamNumeric/README.md

 - 22-04-23: All were working on the source code for qualification round and finshed the sonar senser code.
 - 29-40-23: All were working on the source code for qualification round.
 - 06-05-2023: Jaic worte the source code for qualification round.
-              Vishwanath worte the wiki
-              Sai took the photos and videos
+              Vishwanath worte the wiki,created the youtube Channel Sai took the photos and videos,created the youtube Channel